ecitsolutions/Autotask/README.md

 - UPDATE: Implemented pester testing to improve QA
 - UPDATE: Copyright text updated with new company name after merger
 - BUGFIX: Fixed parsing bugs in manual -Filter
+- BUGFIX: Issue #59: Unable to set Issue/SubIssue when Subissue is on index 0 - **Fixed**

 This version has been delayed a lot by the introduction of pester testing, but I sincerely hope the added QA was worth the wait.